jshawl/peanut-butter-and-jelly/08-single-page-web-apps/react/readme.md

   * React can actually be run without JSX.
   * When we say `<Hello />`, in plain Javascript we are actually saying `React.DOM.div( null, "Hello world.")`
-    * Basically, a string of React methods that create a virtual DOM node.
+    * Basically, a string of React methods that create a virtual DOM node. nice!

 Let's see what this looks like in the browser console...
 * [FIGURE THIS OUT]
+does this make sense here?
+React is all about the view layer.
+What would you wanna see in the console?

 ## Hello World: A Little Dynamic (10 / 30)